wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getnewaddress.md

 ---
-title: doge:getnewaddress \[POST\] {disallowed}
+title: getnewaddress  {disallowed} - Dogecoin
-description: Returns a new dogecoin address for receiving payments.
+description: Example code for the getnewaddress  {disallowed} json-rpc method. Сomplete guide on how to use getnewaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters